AkhilaMohan92/punyurl/README.md

 •	Python: This application was developed using python 3.10.2 in pycharm IDE.
 Please install preferably the same version.

-•	Change to directory containing requirements.txt and activate virtualenv using command and install the python packages mentioned in it using the below command: pip install -r requirements.txt
+•	Change to directory containing requirements.txt and install the python packages mentioned in it using the below command: pip install -r requirements.txt

 •	 The database used is sqlite which is by default supported by python and Django.